sroscoe2/CSCE156-Lab07/readme.md

 ## 2. Linked Lists

-List ADTs provide functionality for dealing with collections of objects in an object-oriented manner.
+List Abstract Data Types (ADT) provide functionality for dealing with collections of objects in an object-oriented manner.
 In contrast to "static" arrays that have a fixed size and require the client code to do the necessary "bookkeeping" of the array, a List ADT provides an interface to dynamically add,